A couple of the most frequently asked questions by dentists regarding practice management software are:

 I’m not saying that editing your data in some other way than using the interface can’t be done, but this would take someone with PhD-level computer knowledge.

-You’ve heard the saying from gun advocates that “guns don’t kill people; people do.”
-I’ll say the same thing here.
 Most embezzlement occurs not because of inherent weaknesses in practice management software but because human practice owners fail to apply sufficient supervision and common sense to their practice management software.

 Unfortunately, there is no such thing as embezzlement-proof software.
 All practice management software is designed with built-in safeguards, but then practice owners neutralize many security features.
 There is always an inherent tradeoff between controls and efficiency.

-For example, it is possible to set up practice management software so that the practice owner is the only person permitted to authorize credit adjustments to be made to patient accounts.
+For example, it is possible to set up practice management software so that the practice owner is the only person permitted to authorize credit adjustments to patient accounts.
 While, in theory, this is safer than allowing staff members to make adjustments without the doctor’s approval, it is operationally cumbersome to have staff continuously interrupting the doctor when transactions need to be authorized.
 Most offices find the safest options unwieldy and end up deliberately bypassing some of the built-in safety features of their software for the sake of convenience.

-Maddeningly, when new practice management software is installed, typically, the default setup disables many of the security features available, and to enable these features requires specific action on the part of the practice.
+Maddeningly, when new practice management software is installed, typically, the default setup disables many of the security features available, and enabling these features requires specific action on the part of the practice.
 The companies that make the software take this approach for understandable reasons; with unfamiliar practice management software, higher security settings inevitably prompt more calls to the software’s support line.
 When someone new to a software discovers that something that they are trying to do is blocked, the next step is usually to call the software’s technical support.
 To reduce user frustration and manage support costs, software companies normally turn off many security features in the default setup.

 So let’s start treating our practice management software as the vital repository of data that it is.
 Having that mindset will offer far more protection than any built-in security feature in your software.